nimatrueway/unbound-ssh/FUTUREWORK.md

 # Future Work

+- [ ] fix and unit-test preflight upload cancellation using ubuntu.
 - [ ] remove wildcard bullshit from the config file
 - [ ] audit all timeout usages and separate them
 - [ ] make it work without `config.toml`